 “Haha, very funny.
 Not possible.”
 I curtly replied.

 And then there I was, sitting in the loft of the condo working when vertigo and the “you haven’t eaten enough protein”nauseous growl came roaring from my stomach.

 You know how I know what that sounds and feels like?
 Pregnancy.

 I had only ever felt it in two other seasons of my life.
 The two other 9-month-stints of growing a baby inside of me.
 And I knew.
 I knew before the words even left my mouth, before I did anything.
 “I’ve… gotta go.”
 I told my husband as I grabbed the keys and ran to the closest store to pick up a test just to try to prove myself wrong.
 And after that 3-minute wait, the line was darker than the night sky.

 Don’t get me wrong.
 We both wanted more kids.
-In fact, I was working on writing my online pregnancy course up in that condo loft when I got dizzy.
+In fact, I was working in that condo loft when I got dizzy.
 I’m kind of a birth junky in a way, pseudo-doula to friends, and tend to get a high just thinking about new life.

 I just didn’t expect it.
 Thought it wasn’t possible.